windmill-labs/windmilldocs/docs/core_concepts/6_trigger_flows/index.md

 :::tip

-You can find examples of how to start a FLow using curl below the webhooks.
+You can find examples of how to start a Flow using curl below the webhooks.

 :::